 Clock Repair Schools and Colleges: How to Choose

-A clock repair technician works on mechanical components such as the face, movement and winders.
+A clock repair technician works on mechanical components such as the face, movement and winders of a clock.
 A technician can fix minor or major parts of the clock, replace ruined components and remedy case damage.
-Clock or jewelry stores employ many technicians; others are self-employed.
+Clock and jewelry stores employ many technicians; others are self-employed.
 Vocational, technical and specialized clock and jewelry repair schools offer training programs in clock repair.

 How to Choose a Clock Repair School

 Clock repair technicians, also called horologists, repair all types of clocks, including modern and antique clocks.
 In addition to repair, many technicians appraise, reconstruct, adjust and polish clocks.
-Schools that offer horology programs may combine clock making and clock repair.
+Some schools that offer horology programs combine clock making and clock repair.
 Some of these programs culminate in a certificate.